Frequently Asked Questions

 How do I pay?

 I take all major credit cards, Mastercard or Visa debit cards, Paypal, Venmo, cash and check.
-My rate is $130/session (usually about 50-55 min) and $180 for EMDR sessions (80-85 min) and intake (initial) sessions.
-I am a provider on Cigna's health insurance as well as a provider for veteran's community choice.
+My rate is $140/session (usually about 50-55 min) and $205 for EMDR sessions (80-85 min) and intake (initial) sessions.
+I am a provider on Cigna's health insurance.
 If you have behavioral health benefits on Cigna, you will usually just be responsible for a co-pay.
 Other health plans (BCBS, Aetna, etc.) may offer out of network benefits for seeing me as I am a licensed provider.
 You would pay at the time of session and I provide a superbill at your request to submit to your insurance company for partial reimbursement.
 In addition, some plans offer flex spending and/or health savings accounts (HSA's) that can be used to pay for therapy.
 Occasionally, I have a couple spots in my schedule for sliding scale clients that cannot afford my full rate.
+You may also want to see Will O'Sulivan, MA who sees clients on a sliding scale from $50-100 per hour.
 Please inquire if that applies to you.